Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 Notice Requirements Before Eviction

-Before filing for eviction, landlords must serve proper written notice:
+Before filing for eviction in URLTA jurisdictions, landlords must serve proper written notice:

 - Nonpayment of rent: 7-day notice to pay or vacate (KRS §383.660(2))